 1. Introduction

-Water is a vital and fundamental source that humans generally seek.
-In the universe, the Earth contains 2.5% of fresh water, yet it is an essential element for the survival of a species, not only human but also animal and plant (Gilli, 2012).
+Water is a vital and fundamental natural resource that is generally essential for human beings.
+In the universe, the Earth contains 2.5% of fresh water, yet it is an essential element for the survival of human species animal, and plant (Gilli, 2012).